ParallelMaths/parallel/pages/2-good-will-hunting.md

   <div x-radio="p_5_1, e">(e) 67</div>
 </div>

-*(This question is taken from the Junior Maths Challenge 2017)*
 :::

 That’s all for this week.
 Don’t forget to come back at 7.01pm on Sunday to find out your score and to obtain the answer sheet.
-And don’t worry if you didn’t get it all right (or even half right), because this is not an exam and I am not trying to give you questions that you can do, but rather I am trying to give you question that might be able to do.
+And don’t worry if you didn’t get it all right (or even half right), because this is not an exam and I am not trying to give you questions that you can do, but rather I am trying to give you questions that you might not be able to do.

 Cheerio,